The Great Grape Debate!

-From a flavor perspective, both wines start with the same basics: acid, sugar, and water.
-But red wine says, “Hold my corkscrew—I’m adding tannins!”
-That’s why it feels richer, more complex, and sometimes a little moody (like the brooding artist of the wine world).
+At the start, both wines share the same basics: acid, sugar, and water.
+But red wine tends to raise the stakes.
+Think of it as saying, “Hold my corkscrew—I’m adding tannins.”
+That’s what gives reds their deeper color, richer texture, and sometimes a slightly brooding personality—like the mysterious artist of the wine world.

 Which Wine Ages Like Fine… Well, Wine?